What to Review During Open Enrollment

 • Fertility treatments (some employer group plans may offer)

-Every formulary generally has four tiers: generic, brand-name, non-preferred and specialty.
+Most plans place medications into four tiers, which determine how much you’ll pay.
+They are generic, brand-name, non-preferred and specialty.
 Generics tend to have the lowest copay; specialty prescription drugs usually cost more.

 “The prescription copay is typically a fixed amount you pay for every drug in a particular tier; costs often do not vary at in-network pharmacies,” Dr. Keswani says.
 “However, if you have coinsurance, a deductible or go to an out-of-network pharmacy, your copay could change.”